sm745052/review_analysis/README.md

 # Review Analysis

-NLP software in python to analyse the sentiments of the reviews and suggests possible improvements.
+NLP software in python to analyse the sentiments of the reviews give ratings for each Job Role and suggests possible improvements.

 <div align="center">
   <kbd>